Editorial

 Remote work, fueled by cloud computing, is changing how we connect beyond traditional offices.
 Telephones remain vital, demanding solutions beyond basic call forwarding.
 Emulating extensions, with call control functions, becomes essential for effective remote communication.
 Options like home IP phones and softphones blur the line between office and remote work.
 The emphasis is on replicating a seamless phone experience in the era of flexible work arrangements.

 This trend of working from home or from the road has been going on for a number of years now.
-Initially, this was (and in some cases still is) achieved through a VPN and/or a remote desktop connected to your office PC: a VPN put you on the office network to access any network resources, and the remote desktop (RDP) allowed you to access your desktop PC at work for resources like MS Office or any other programs downloaded on that work PC.
+Initially, this was (and in some cases still is) achieved through a VPN and/or a remote desktop connected to your office PC: a VPN put you on the office network to access any network resources, and the remote desktop (RDP) allowed you to access your desktop PC at work for resources like MS Office or any other programs downloaded to that work PC.

 Things changed, or are still in the process of changing, with the advent of cloud computing.
-Now, most of those resources we needed to be on the network for or logged onto a specific PC to access can all be pulled down from the cloud.
+Now, most of those resources we needed to be on the network for or logged on to a specific PC to access can all be pulled down from the cloud.
 Programs that used to need to be downloaded and installed can now be accessed at any time with simply a browser and an internet connection.
 But how about phones?
 To be able to say there’s no difference whether you work in the office or outside the office, you have to be accessible on the company’s phone system.
 And that would involve more than just forwarding your calls to your cell phone or landline.

-To emulate an extension, we first must be able to define what an extension is capable of.
-One thing would certainly be call control - putting someone on hold, transferring, conferencing, recording…With many systems, this can all be done right on any telephone keypad.
+To emulate an extension, we must first be able to define what an extension is capable of.
+One thing would certainly be call control - putting someone on hold, transferring, conferencing, recording…with many systems, this can all be done right on any telephone keypad.
 Putting in a code (e.g.,**) during a live remote call opens up the telephone user interface (TUI) menu.
-From there, the user is prompted to press certain digits to transfer, conference, record, etc….For some that is perfectly fine; others want something visual, graphical.
+From there, the user is prompted to press certain digits to transfer, conference, record, etc….For some this is perfectly fine; others want something visual, graphical.
 With a lot of PBXs in the cloud these days, most of them have access to a web portal for call control.
 Transfers can be done easily; in some cases, even just by dragging and dropping with your mouse.
 And this portal would also show you presence.
 Who’s in the office?
 Who’s on the phone?
 Many portals out there even support instant messaging between users on the PBX.
-And while the web interface can be tied to your desk phone, another option in a lot of cases is a built-in softphone or WebRTC phone accessible right there in the interface.
+And, while the web interface can be tied to your desk phone, another option in a lot of cases is a built-in softphone or WebRTC phone accessible right there in the interface.
 Or, if preferred, there’s always setting up an IP phone in your house that connects to the office.
 In most systems, all you need is an Internet connection.

 For remote workers, there are a few different options to connect to the PBX.
 An IP phone at home, a softphone on your PC, or just your mobile phone can be an extension.
 Call control through the IP phone buttons, the web portal or the TUI with your cell phone all emulate extensions as if you were present in the office.

-So if you can make and receive calls, control them through the phone or the TUI, communicate with others in the office with an extension number or a one-click call or an instant message, and see their presence, then from a phone perspective it’s like you’re sitting right there at your office desk.
+So if you can make and receive calls, control them through the phone or the TUI, communicate with others in the office with an extension number or a one-click call or an instant message and see their presence...then from a phone perspective it’s like you’re sitting right there at your office desk.

 Latest Articles